Computing the Matching Distance of 2-Parameter Persistence Modules from Critical Values: Existence of the switch points

 To avoid degenerate or trivial cases, we assume that $u\neq v$ and $w\neq x$.
-This is because the matched pair $u,v$ with $u=v$ would indicate a simultaneous birth and death, i.e. a point on the diagonal within a persistence diagram or yield null contribution to the matching distance (similarly for $w=x$).
-However, it can be the case that one of the 4 points is repeated, such as $v=x.$ In this case, a switch point would indicate a line $L$ for which the cost of matching $u$ to $v$ is the same as matching $u$ to $x$ .
+This is because the matched pair $u,v$ with $u=v$ would indicate a simultaneous birth and death, i.e.~a point on the diagonal within a persistence diagram that yields a null contribution to the matching distance (similarly for $w=x$).
+However, it can be the case that one of the 4 points is repeated, such as $v=x.$ In this case, a switch point would indicate a line $L$ for which the cost of matching $u$ to $v$ is the same as matching $w$ to $v$ (see \Cref{fig:omega3set}).